code-hud/claude-code-action/README.md

 ![Claude Code Action responding to a comment](https://github.com/user-attachments/assets/1d60c2e9-82ed-4ee5-b749-f9e021c85f4d)

-# Claude Code Action
+# AI Code Action

-A general-purpose [Claude Code](https://claude.ai/code) action for GitHub PRs and issues that can answer questions and implement code changes.
-This action listens for a trigger phrase in comments and activates Claude act on the request.
-It supports multiple authentication methods including Anthropic direct API, Amazon Bedrock, and Google Vertex AI.
+A general-purpose AI action for GitHub PRs and issues that can answer questions and implement code changes using various CLI tools.
+This action listens for a trigger phrase in comments and activates your chosen AI tool to act on the request.
+It supports multiple CLI tools including Claude, Gemini, Codex, and Augment.

 ## Features

-- 🤖 **Interactive Code Assistant**: Claude can answer questions about code, architecture, and programming
+- 🤖 **Multi-AI Support**: Choose from Claude, Gemini, Codex, or Augment CLI tools for code assistance
 - 🔍 **Code Review**: Analyzes PR changes and suggests improvements
 - ✨ **Code Implementation**: Can implement simple fixes, refactoring, and even new features
 - 💬 **PR/Issue Integration**: Works seamlessly with GitHub comments and PR reviews
 - 🛠️ **Flexible Tool Access**: Access to GitHub APIs and file operations (additional tools can be enabled via configuration)
-- 📋 **Progress Tracking**: Visual progress indicators with checkboxes that dynamically update as Claude completes tasks
+- 📋 **Progress Tracking**: Visual progress indicators with checkboxes that dynamically update as AI completes tasks
-- 🏃 **Runs on Your Infrastructure**: The action executes entirely on your own GitHub runner (Anthropic API calls go to your chosen provider)
+- 🏃 **Runs on Your Infrastructure**: The action executes entirely on your own GitHub runner (API calls go to your chosen provider)
+- 🔄 **Backwards Compatible**: Existing Claude-specific configurations still work with claude-cli

 ## Quickstart

+### Choose Your AI Tool

+This action supports multiple AI CLI tools:

+- **claude-cli**: Powered by Anthropic's Claude (default)
+- **gemini-cli**: Powered by Google's Gemini
+- **codex-cli**: Powered by OpenAI's Codex/GPT models
+- **augment-cli**: Powered by Augment's AI platform

+### Quick Setup for Claude (Default)

-The easiest way to set up this action is through [Claude Code](https://claude.ai/code) in the terminal.
+The easiest way to set up this action with Claude is through [Claude Code](https://claude.ai/code) in the terminal.
 Just open `claude` and run `/install-github-app`.

 This command will guide you through setting up the GitHub app and required secrets.

 **Note**:

 - You must be a repository admin to install the GitHub app and add secrets
-- This quickstart method is only available for direct Anthropic API users.
-If you're using AWS Bedrock, please see the instructions below.
+- This quickstart method is only available for Claude with direct Anthropic API users.
+If you're using AWS Bedrock or other AI tools, please see the manual setup instructions below.

-### Manual Setup (Direct API)
+### Manual Setup

 **Requirements**: You must be a repository admin to complete these steps.

+#### For Claude (claude-cli)
 1. Install the Claude GitHub app to your repository: https://github.com/apps/claude
 2. Add `ANTHROPIC_API_KEY` to your repository secrets ([Learn how to use secrets in GitHub Actions](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions))
 3. Copy the workflow file from [`examples/claude.yml`](./examples/claude.yml) into your repository's `.github/workflows/`

+#### For Gemini (gemini-cli)
+1. Set up GitHub App authentication (same as Claude)
+2. Add `GOOGLE_API_KEY` to your repository secrets
+3. Copy and modify the workflow file from [`examples/gemini-example.yml`](./examples/gemini-example.yml)

+#### For Other AI Tools
+1. Set up GitHub App authentication (same as Claude)
+2. Add the appropriate API key secret:
+   - Codex: `OPENAI_API_KEY`
+   - Augment: `AUGMENT_API_KEY`
+3. Copy and modify the workflow file from [`examples/multi-cli-example.yml`](./examples/multi-cli-example.yml)

 ## 📚 FAQ